WillCallTickets/WillCall/test.md

 From the terminal
 ```
+# navigate to your working directory
 cd ~/.ssh
-# move the file to a working directory - note the dot at the end of the command to move to the current dir
+# move the file to your working directory - note the dot at the end of the command to move to the current dir
 mv ~/Downloads/myWalkthroughPair.pem .
 # assign proper permissions
 chmod 400 myWalkthroughPair.pem